top of page

 Many myths about bonding suggest that:

-• You must feel instant love
+• You must feel instant love.

-• You must never miss cues
+• You must never miss cues.

-• Early disruptions ruin everything
+• Early disruptions ruin everything.

-• You must be emotionally available at all times
+• You must be emotionally available at all times.

-None of this is supported by contemporary attachment research.
+None of these beliefs are supported by contemporary attachment research.
+What builds security is:

-• Returning after distraction
+• Returning after distraction.

-• Apologizing when you lose patience
+• Apologizing when you lose patience.

-• Reconnecting after conflict
+• Reconnecting after conflict.

-• Showing up consistently enough
+• Showing up consistently enough.

 Repair teaches the child: